saisuryachandraprasad/test_docs/docs/Knowledge Base/profiles-methodology.md

 metadata:
   robots: index
 ---
 Lightcast Profile Analytics is built from individual profiles representing more than 331 million workers worldwide.
-Profiles

-typically include a person’s location, work history, education, and skills.
-Some profiles also contain contact details such

-as names, phone numbers, and email addresses, but these are never provided in bulk to Lightcast users.
+Profilestypically include a person’s location, work history, education, and skills.
+Some profiles also contain contact details such as names, phone numbers, and email addresses, but these are never provided in bulk to Lightcast users.

-Profile data offers detailed insights into worker skills, career pathways, alumni outcomes, company workforce

-characteristics, and more.
+Profile data offers detailed insights into worker skills, career pathways, alumni outcomes, company workforce characteristics, and more.

 ## Data Sources